YuzhouPeng/distribute-file-lock-dict/README.md

 4. Input "upload + [filename]" to upload your file

+5. Use directory and lock command to open the directory and lock service.

-5. You can see your file in DirectoryServerFiles folder.
+6. You can see your file in DirectoryServerFiles folder.